 Priority and non-priority debts

 If you have any concerns about your finances or you’re unable to maintain priority and non-priority debts - such as credit cards or utility bills - please contact us.

 We have information specifically about this here.
 If you have concerns about paying your rent please contact us.

 Self-employed government grants

 The Government released information about the Self-employment Income Support Scheme.
 Self-employed workers will be able to receive an amount equivalent to 80% of their monthly average income.
 This is up to £2,500 per month.
-Click on the link find out more.
+Learn more here about the grants here.

 If you are unable to pay your rent or household bills, we can help you make an urgent claim for Universal Credit.
-Click on the link to read more and to make a claim. https://www.gov.uk/universal-credit.
+Learn more about Universal Credit and how to make a claim here.

 Statutory Sick Pay